-to take the magnitude into account and thereby to decompose the change in price into its constituent cost and profit components (see Figure 12-9).
-Thus in 1968-1969, for example, when the price index rose 4.5 percent, the share absorbed by increased unit labor costs was four percentage points: the share that went to pay increases in other unit costs was equivalent to 0.9 percent, while the decline in unit profits offset the rise in costs to the extent of 0.4 percent.
+The relationships of costs and profits to price depend not only on how they fluctuate but also on their magnitude.
+The data enable us to take the magnitude into account and thereby decompose the change in price into its constituent cost and profit components (see Chart 9).
+Thus in 1968-69, for example, when the price index rose 4.5 per cent, the share absorbed by increased unit labor costs was 4.0 percentage points; the share that went to meet increases in other unit costs was equivalent to 0.9 percentage points, while the decline in unit profits offset the rise in costs to the extent of 0.4 percentage points.
 In general, since payments for labor constitute the largest single cost and since unit labor costs have generally been rising, the share of unit labor costs usually has been positive and closely related to the change in price.
 The share of other costs is smaller, though usually positive, and less well correlated with the change in price.
-As often as not, the share of price change absorbed by unit profits has partly offset the increases in other costs (see Chapter 17).
+As often as not, the share of price change absorbed by unit profits has partly offset the increases in other costs.

 A fairly characteristic picture of the behavior of costs and profits during a cyclical rise and fall in the rate of change in prices emerges from these data, particularly when use is made of the quarterly figures.
-At the bottom of the price cycle, with prices relatively stable or declining, the rate of increase in output per man hour is high, but after prices start rising, it diminishes as the upswing in prices continues.
+At the bottom of the price cycle, with prices relatively stable or declining, the rate of increase in output per man-hour is high, but after prices start rising it diminishes as the upswing in prices continues.
 Rates of increase in hourly compensation, on the other hand, are usually at a moderate level during the initial phase of the upswing in prices, but soon begin to rise, partly in response to the price movement.
 As a joint result of the changing discrepancy between the rates of change in compensation and productivity, the rate of change in unit labor costs diminishes during the initial phase of the price expansion, but rises sharply in the later phase.
-Other unit costs follow somewhat the same path, so at the start of the price expansion costs are rising less rapidly than prices, while at its close they are rising more rapidly than prices, even though the price rise has in the meantime accelerated.
+Other unit costs follow somewhat the same path; so, at the start of the price expansion, costs are rising less rapidly than prices while at its close they are rising more rapidly than prices, even though the price rise has in the meantime accelerated.
 Unit profits, therefore, typically rise rapidly at the start of a price expansion, but decline at the end.

-As the downswing in the rate of price increase begins, output per man hour usually continues to show lower growth rates for a time, but shortly a recovery sets in.
+As the downswing in the rate of price increase begins, output per man-hour usually continues to show lower growth rates for a time, but shortly a recovery sets in.
 This reduction in physical costs is no doubt partly a consequence of the downswing in prices, as producers react to the profit squeeze, but it also serves to support it.
 Further support is provided by a decline in the rate of increase in hourly compensation.
 Both factors generate a decline in the rate of increase in unit labor costs.
 Other unit costs also show lower rates of growth as the price contraction continues.
-The upshot is that while the increase in total unit costs exceeds that of prices at the start of the
+The upshot is that while the increase in total unit costs exceeds that of prices at the start of the price contraction and unit profits are therefore declining, this situation is reversed before the end of the price contraction.
+Cost increases become

-Figure 12-9.
-Decomposition of Annual Rates of Change in Prices into Cost and Profit Components, Total Private Economy, 1948-1970.
+Chart 9.
+Decomposition of Annual Rates of Change in Prices into Cost and Profit Components, Total Private Economy, 1948-1970

-^{1.} Indicates plotting at zero.
+1 Indicates plotting at zero.